micmejia/bible-dump/AMPC/Luke/Luke 12.md

-Blessed (happy, fortunate, and [^l]to be envied) are those servants whom the master finds awake _and_ alert _and_ watching when he comes.
+Blessed (happy, fortunate, and to be envied) are those servants whom the master finds awake _and_ alert _and_ watching when he comes.
 Truly I say to you, he will gird himself and have them recline at table and will come and serve them!